Politecnico di Milano

-Students selected by their home institution are invited to register on-line in order to get username and password needed to get access to the Application Form.
+Students nominated by IIE to PoliMi are invited to register on-line in order to get a username and password needed to get access to the Application Form.
 Registration will open twice a year.

-A confirmation message will be sent to all accepted exchange students.
+A confirmation message of will be sent to all accepted exchange students.

 An acceptance letter can be downloaded by home institution's International Offer for the exchange students applying for visa.

 In some cases, the following documents could be required: